 You can divide regulations into these basic areas:

-A) Domestic & residential (single family home) internal stairs/landings etc in which case the handrail pressure must be able to take 0.36kN/m.
+Single family home: internal stairs/landings etc in which case the handrail pressure must be able to take 0.36kN/m.
 For external balconies and in light office areas non susceptible to overcrowding this is doubled to 0.74 kN/m.
 This can be compared to having one averagely weighing person 75kg applying the full force of their body on every metre of the balcony.

 In relation to the loads that apply in these areas on the glass or infill panels we will show here the severe of the two loads which is the concentrated point load: